-He studied at John Maynard Keynes' old college in Cambridge in the 1960s - a time when "Keynesian" economics was in the ascendant, but about to come under attack from monetarist economists such as Milton Friedman.
+He studied at John Maynard Keynes' old college in Cambridge in the 1960s at a time when Keynesian economics was in the ascendant, but about to come under attack from monetarist economists such as Milton Friedman.

-Sir Mervyn gave the BBC's economics editor Stephanie Flanders an extended interview in February 2012 for the BBC 2 programme Masters of Money, a documentary series about the lives and economic thinking of Keynes, Friedrich Hayek and Karl Marx which I have written about before.
+I sat down with him for this interview in late February 2012 for the BBC 2 series, Masters of Money - a documentary series about the lives and economic thinking of Keynes, Friedrich Hayek and Karl Marx which I have written about before.
 The last episode, on Marx, is broadcast on 1 October.

 In this interview the governor of the Bank of England comments on each man's contribution to economic history, and the relevance of their ideas to recent events.